AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ## Accepting connections to your Mac

 In Big Sur, any server from a network that's filtered by AdGuard won't be able to reach your Mac if you use it as a server (and by default AdGuard filters all traffic except for localhost).
-To avoid this problem you need to add those hosts (and maybe their subnetworks) to exclusions.
+To avoid this problem you need to add to exclusions the hosts (and maybe entire subnetworks) that the connections originated from.

 Go to *AdGuard menu -> Advanced -> Advanced Settings...* and click on the *Value* area of the `network.extension.route.exclude` setting.